telerik/blazor-docs/components/chart/trendlines.md

 ### Polynomial Trendline

-The `Polynomial Trendline` is applied to data with complex patterns that cannot be captured by simpler trendlines.
-It fits a polynomial equation to the data points, allowing for a more flexible representation of trends with multiple turning points.
+Use the Polynomial Trendline to visualize complex data patterns not fitting the other trendlines.
+This trendline fits a polynomial equation to the data points, allowing for a more flexible representation of trends with multiple turning points.

 >caption Chart with a Polynomial Trendline